An Introduction to the American Rockies

 From the plains of eastern Montana to the western mountains, Montana's never ending sky sets a stage of dramatic proportions.
 Jagged peaks, and awe inspiring mountains form a breath-taking landscape, making a perfect setting for lovers of the great outdoors and nature alike.
 Enjoy unforgettable scenery, outdoor pursuits such as fly fishing, hiking, river rafting and horseback rides, and wildlife including wild horses, grizzly and black bears.

-Don't miss: Glacier National Park – a place of natural beauty and majesty with a spectacular mix of wildlife, wilderness, sparkling lakes and pine forests.
+Don't miss: Yellowstone and Glacier National Parks, places of natural beauty and majesty with a spectacular mix of wildlife, wilderness, sparkling lakes and pine forests.

 Wyoming - The Cowboy State